 Michael Flynn’s admissions provide new perspective on L’Affaire Russe and raise several questions about the knowledge and involvement of other senior members of the Trump administration.

-Shannon Togawa Mercer is Deputy Managing Editor of Lawfare.
+Shannon Togawa Mercer is the Managing Editor of Lawfare.
 She graduated from the Georgetown University Law Center cum laude, where she was the Editor-in-Chief of the Georgetown Journal of International Law.
 In 2011, she graduated cum laude from Princeton University with an A.B. in Politics and minors in Near Eastern Studies and Arabic Language.
 Shannon is originally from the Commonwealth of the Northern Mariana Islands.

 Subscribe to this Lawfare contributor via RSS.

 Document: House Permanent Select Committee on Intelligence FISA Amendments Reauthorization Act of 2017

 The House Permament Select Committee on Intelligence (HPSCI) version of the Foreign Intelligence Surveillance Act (FISA) Amendements Reauthorization Act of 2017.